 - 603.01 Frontage.
 Every building lot shall have at least 200 feet of frontage except back lots. - 603.02 Setbacks: - a.
 Front.
 Each structure shall be setback at least 30 feet from the front lot line. - b.
 Side and Rear.
 Each structure shall be at least 15 feet from side and rear lot lines.
 In the case of a corner lot, the side distance shall be increased to 30 feet on the side bordering the frontage. - 603.03 Land Area.
-Each building lot shall have at least 80,000 contiguous square feet, excluding wetlands. - 603.04 Number of Dwelling Units.
+Each building lot shall have at least 88,000 contiguous square feet, excluding wetlands, water bodies and land in the 100-year floodplain. - 603.04 Number of Dwelling Units.
 Only one dwelling unit shall be permitted per individual building lot, except as provided in Section 2000.00, Accessory Dwelling Units.
-A two-family dwelling unit shall require at least 160,000 contiguous square feet of land excluding wetlands. - 603.05 Building Requirements. - 1.
-Height: Except for structures not intended for human occupation (such as chimneys, water towers, and church spires), maximum building height is 35 feet, calculated from the average finished ground level adjoining the building at all exterior walls. - 2.
-Square Footage: Any new dwelling unit shall contain at least 576 square feet of first floor living area and manufactured housing to have 320 square feet. - 3.
-Accessory Building: Accessory Building of 100 square feet or less shall not require a building permit but shall be required to meet all setback requirements and Section 300.00, General Provisions.
+A two-family dwelling unit shall require at least 176,000 contiguous square feet of land excluding wetlands water bodies and land in the 100-year floodplain. - 603.05 Building Requirements.

+1. Height: Except for structures not intended for human occupation (such as chimneys, water towers, and church spires), maximum building height is 35 feet, calculated from the average finished ground level adjoining the building at all exterior walls.

+2. Square Footage: Any new dwelling unit shall contain at least 576 square feet of first floor living area and manufactured housing to have 320 square feet.

+3. Accessory Building: Accessory Building of 100 square feet or less shall not require a building permit but shall be required to meet all setback requirements and Section 300.00, General Provisions.